‘Flowing hair’ silver dollar sold for $10M in 2013 headed to auction again

 A 1794 silver dollar believed to be one of the first to be struck by the U.S. Mint is going up for sale again.

-CNN reported the auction will be Oct.
-8 at Legend Auctions at The Venetian Hotel in Las Vegas.
+CNN reported that the auction will be Oct.
+8 at Legend Auctions at The Venetian.

 The last time it was auctioned, in 2013, it sold for $10 million — a world record for the most paid for a rare coin.